BAS service is defined in the Tax Agent Services Act 2009 (TASA) as:

 - services under the Superannuation Guarantee (Administration) Act 1992 to the extent that they relate to a payroll function or payments to contractors

-- determining and reporting the superannuation guarantee shortfall amount and any associated administrative fees
+- determining and reporting the SG shortfall amount and any associated administrative fees

 - dealing with superannuation payments made through a clearing house